mhergenrader/twilightlegion/README.md

 This stage, I tried to make it look a lot like the original from SSBM, hence the hills and the smiling cloud blocks.

-The other 12 stages are left for you to unlock and discover (and they are in the guide).
+The other 12 stages are left for you to explore!

 <h2>License</h2>